Jorgie-Aye/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints working directory
+prints out the content list of my directory.